IBM Rochester: Products

 The mile-long facility is best known as the plant that produced the AS/400 computer system.
 The AS/400 system was itself an advancement of the System/38 that was introduced several years earlier with an inbuilt Relational Data Base Management System (RDBMS) making it leading edge for its time.
 The AS/400 was later rebranded as the iSeries.
 Development of the OS/400 operating system, now known as IBM i, continues at Rochester.

-IBM Power Systems development is still done at this site.
+IBM Power Systems development is here.

 PureSystems were originally assembled at this site, but are now mainly assembled in New York and Mexico.

-The IBM 3740 Data Entry System was developed at the facility in 1973 and the follow-on IBM 5280 Distributed Data System had its beginnings there as well, but was transferred in 1981 to the Austin, TX facility, where it was released for production.
+The IBM 3740 Data Entry System was developed at the facility in 1973 and the follow-on IBM 5280 Distributed Data System had its beginnings there, but was transferred in 1981 to the Austin, TX facility, where it was released for production.
 The advent of personal computing swallowed up this type of data entry by 1990.

 The IBM 5110 personal computer was developed and manufactured in the facility.

-IBM Rochester played an important in the Summit and Sierra supercomputers.
+IBM Rochester was important to the Summit and Sierra supercomputers.

-RS/6000, now System p, and hard disk development also occurred at this site in the past.
+RS/6000, now System p, and hard disk development occurred here.

 Distinctions

 The AS/400 division at the plant received the Malcolm Baldrige National Quality Award in 1990.
 In November 2004, the facility claimed the top spot in the TOP500 list of fast supercomputers with a prototype Blue Gene/L system containing 32,768 processors.
-It clocked in at 70.72 teraflops.
-The manufacturing output of the site is so great that if it were a separate company, it would be the world's third-largest computer producer.
+It was clocked at 70.72 teraflops.
+The manufacturing output of the site is so great that if it was a separate company, it would be the world's third-largest computer producer.

 The plant, which is near U.S. Highway 52 in the northwestern part of Rochester, was recognized in 1990 by the National Building Museum as one of the significant contributions of IBM to the built environment of the United States, along with IBM's New York City headquarters and the IBM building in Atlanta, Georgia.